Automorphisms of Nikulin-type orbifolds: Abstract

 \section{Abstract}

-{We show that the monodromoy group of Nikulin-type orbifolds is maximal and classify finite order symplectic automorphisms up to deformation in terms of their action on the second integral cohomology group.}
+{Nikulin-type orbifolds are certain singular 4-dimensional irreducible holomorphic symplectic varieties.
+We show that the monodromy group of Nikulin-type orbifolds is maximal and classify finite order symplectic automorphisms up to deformation in terms of their action on the second integral cohomology group.}